-One of the benefits of camp is that it provides an opportunity for children to make new friends and develop social skills.
+A benefit of camp is that it provides opportunities for children to make new friends and develop social skills.
 We try to accommodate one friend request, if it is reciprocal, but cannot tailor groups to suit multiple friends that want to be together.
 Campers in the same Unit see each other throughout the day at activities and at lunch.